Billy-Spearman-WCCI/RaceCarExtension/README.md

 * **tags**: A way to reference HTML elements within the documents most (not all) tags will have an opening and closing tag with the syntax `<tag>...</tag>`, though some are more like `<tag/>`.
   We usually call `<` and `>` angle brackets because they look like angles.
+  We also say "surrounded" or "wrapped" by angle brackets, e.g. "we wrap the `p` tag in angle brackets".
 * **useful tags and what they do**:
 * Division `<div></div>` -- A commonly used wrapper, used to contain elements for reference in CSS.
 * Style `<style></style>` -- Used for internal styling with CSS.
 It is not best practice to use internal styling.